-It is Svelte that the page you’re looking at is powered by.
-The previous version of it was based on Gatsby, and on Hexo if we keep going ago.
-But when i came across Svelte, i was amazed at it’s features.
-So i decided to rewrite my site and take chance to dive into Svelte and it’s ecosystem.
+The page you’re looking at is powered by Svelte.
+The previous version of the site was based on Gatsby, and even earlier on Hexo.
+When I came across Svelte, I was amazed by its features.
+So i decided to rewrite my site and take the opportunity to dive into Svelte and its ecosystem.

 SvelteKit is a framework for building web applications.
-SvelteKit for Svelte is similar with Next.js fo React, Nuxt.js for Vue. it brings build tools、filesystem-based routing、rendering practices for us to setup Svelte app quickly.
+SvelteKit for Svelte is similar to Next.js for React, Nuxt.js for Vue. it offer build tools, filesystem-based routing and rendering practices for us to setup Svelte app quickly.

-For Development, SvelteKit integrated Vite, which make both dev and production builds extremely fast.
+For development, SvelteKit integrates Vite, which makes both development and production builds extremely fast.

-And I added config to make vite resolve my posts files form project root folder:
+Additionally, I added config to make vite resolve my posts files from project root folder:

 // svelte.config.js